[Glossary of terms]

 GDPR – Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC.

-[Personal Data Administrator, Data Protection Officer, Cooperating Entities]
+[Personal Data Administrator, Data Protection Coordinator, Cooperating Entities]

 The administrators of the personal data processed on the Site are the Cooperating Entities, acting as joint administrators of the personal data.

-PDA has appointed a Data Protection Officer who is responsible for the processing of personal data on the Site.
-Contact with the DPO is possible:
+PDA has appointed a Data Protection Coordinator who is responsible for proper protection of personal data.
+Contact with the DPC is possible: